 Drinking games are a sacred and fundamental human activity.
 Whether you’re breaking the ice with strangers or having fun with friends, when an evening involves drinking, a good drinking game always helps to grease the wheels.

-There are plenty of drinking board games you can buy to whet your whistle, as well as limitless drinking card games for anyone with a deck of cards.
+There are plenty of drinking board games you can buy in 2023 to whet your whistle, as well as limitless drinking card games for anyone with a deck of cards.
 But what if you want to keep your drinking games even simpler?
 When you’re becoming too pissed to pilot your counter-filled control deck, and far too muddled to read through a multi-page rulebook, what you need is simple, silly entertainment.

 We’ve put together the best drinking games full stop, ones that you can play with no components or things lying around your house.
 Many of these are party classics, but you might just find a new one to impress and intoxicate your friends.
 So, grab your friends, your cups, and your beverage of choice – these are the best drinking games of the year.
 You’ll be downing pints, shots, or a responsible glass of soda in no time.

 So make sure you’re above the legal drinking age where you are, then crack a bottle, read on, and bottoms up!